Hat52/image-transition/README.md

 # image-transition
-This is a repository containing code for creating smooth transitions between two images
+This is a repository containing code for creating smooth transitions between images